Tami Sawyer: Career

 From 2008 to 2014, Sawyer was a human capital analyst supporting diversity initiatives at NAVSEA PEO IWS, a program office of the United States Navy.
-During that time, she competed on the Food Network's Cupcake Wars and owned a small cupcake business, TamiCakes.
+During that time, she competed on the Food Network's Cupcake Wars and owned a small cupcake business, Tami Cakes.

-Having lived in Washington, DC for a decade, she returned home to Memphis and led a team in teacher licensing for Shelby County Schools.
+Having lived in Washington, D.C. for a decade, she returned home to Memphis and led a team in teacher licensing for Shelby County Schools.

-In 2015, Sawyer began a five year tenure with Teach for America Memphis as the Managing Director, Diversity and Community Partnerships.
+In 2015, Sawyer began a five-year tenure with Teach For America Memphis as the managing director, Diversity and Community Partnerships.

 Following her employment with Teach for America, Sawyer held leadership positions with Black Voters Matter and Our Black Party.

 Sawyer serves on the board of Common Cause and is co-chair of the Memphis NAACP Legal Defense Fund.

 Activism and #TakeEmDown901

 Following the trial of George Zimmerman for the killing of Trayvon Martin, and the domestic attack on the Washington Navy Yard in 2013, Sawyer became engaged in social justice and political activism.
 In 2014, she organized her first protest at the National Civil Rights Museum in the wake of the decision by a St. Louis grand jury not to try Darren Wilson for the killing of Michael Brown.
 Sawyer became known as a leader and voice of the burgeoning Black Lives Matter movement in Memphis.

-Sawyer organized a vigil in December 2015 after a Cleveland prosecutor declined charging the police officers who shot and killed Tamir Rice.
+Sawyer organized a vigil in December 2015 after a Cleveland prosecutor declined to charge the police officers who shot and killed Tamir Rice.
 The vigil was held in Health Sciences Park in front of the statue of Confederate General and Ku Klux Klan Grand Wizard, Nathan Bedford Forrest.
 Two years later, the City of Memphis removed both the Forrest statue and a statue of Jefferson Davis, president of the Confederacy, after responding to pressure from the #TakeEmDown901 movement which Sawyer formed and led.

 After being elected to office in 2018, Sawyer continued her activism.
 She was a participant and organizer in the 2020 George Floyd protests in Memphis.
 In 2021, Sawyer was arrested outside of the White House with several other activists while protesting for an end to the filibuster and protection of voting rights.